Johannes Frijns

 Otology and Auditory Physics

-Within the focus field of (neuro-) otology / audiology of the department of Otorhinolaryngology, my own research direction is otology and auditory physics with special emphasis on cochlear implants.
-These are electrical inner ear prostheses, which allow deaf and severely hearing-impaired children and adults to interact with the hearing and speaking world, again or for the first time in their lives.
-My aspiration is to translate the results of fundamental research (e.g., computational modeling, artificial intelligence or electrophysiology in laboratory animals) into clinically applicable methods and techniques (such as speech processing strategies or electrode designs) and evaluate these with clinical trials.
-For this purpose a multidisciplinary setting like ours is indispensable, while my double background as both medical specialist and physicist is beneficial, as well as in the collaboration with the TU Delft in the framework of the Medical Delta and the recently started education programmes Clinical Technology and Technical Medicine.
+Within the (neuro-)otology/audiology focus of the department of Otorhinolaryngology, my research focuses mainly on otology and auditory physics with special attention to cochlear implants.
+These are electrical inner ear prostheses, with which deaf and severely hearing-impaired children and adults can be brought into contact with the hearing and speaking world (again or for the first time in their lives).
+The research is embedded in the LUMC innovation theme Neuroscience, the Medical Delta and the national consortium NeuroTech-NL.
+My aim is to translate the results of fundamental research (e.g., computer modeling, use of artificial intelligence, electrophysiology, psychophysics and imaging) into clinically applicable methods and techniques (e.g., new speech processing strategies or electrode designs), and then evaluate them through clinical scientific research.
+For this, a multidisciplinary clinical setting such as ours is indispensable and my dual background as a medical specialist and physicist comes in handy, just like in the collaboration with TU Delft in the context of the Medical Delta and the bachelor Clinical Technology and master Technical Medicine (joint programs of the LUMC, the Erasmus MC and TU Delft).

 Academic Career